Nestled on the Sacramento River, the small town of Red Bluff, California, offers an array of things to do on vacation or if you reside there.

-If you don’t own a vehicle, you’ll need to rent one.
-While you can easily traverse the town’s streets in any car if you plan to camp or explore the wilderness areas, consider renting an SUV or truck.
+You’ll need to rent one if you don’t own a vehicle.
+While you can easily traverse the town’s streets in any car to camp or explore the wilderness areas, consider renting an SUV or truck.

 Within the town, biking offers a fun option since the town’s limits comprise a less than eight square mile area.
-You’ll need to bring your own bike.
-Walking also provides an option for those who want to maximize their sightseeing in this bucolic, rural setting.
+You’ll need to bring your bike.
+Walking also provides an option for those who want to maximize their sightseeing in this rustic, rural setting.

 Red Bluff Municipal Airport offers a viable method of reaching the town by small plane, such as a Cessna or a private jet.
-Don’t forget to protect yourself on your trip and get travel insurance like World Nomads.
+Don’t forget to protect yourself on your trip and get travel insurance like SafetyWing.

 Red Bluff features many historical and outdoorsy things to do.
 The Red Bluff, California, tourist attractions typically center around outdoor or indoor activity or self-enrichment by visiting museums.